-At the end of September, the long-awaited market launch of the Kase K100-K9 filter holder took place in Germany.
-After have been photographing with different Kase filter holders for years, I was of course very curious about this release.
+At the end of september, the long-awaited market launch of the Kase K100-K9 filter holder took place in Germany.
+After photographing with different Kase filter holders for years, I was of course very curious about this release.
 Although I knew some key data before and had the occasion to make some suggestions for improvement to Kase, in the end it is always different to feel a finished product in one’s hands.
 Last week I finally got the new holder and put it to the acid test.

 The new construction, elegant and light

 After unboxing, I first noticed the filigree and curved construction and its remarkable weight.
 It had to be much lighter than its predecessor I guessed and the balance confirmed my presumption.
 The K9 was nearly 20% lighter compared with the K8 model and has 51,5% advantage over the premodel K6 – an impressive reduction!
 Though the the weight itself is not the key argument for buying it, a more compact holder fits much better into the filter bag and is easier to handle on location.
 But it should be constructed sturdily enough for its use.
 And there is no doubt: this CNC-milled, black anodized piece of equipment seems to be built of the highest possible quality.
-I love its balance of weight, sturdiness and usability.
+I love it’s balance of weight, sturdiness and usability.

 What is new, what has remained the same?